Here I’ve created a list of the three best Arch-based user-friendly Linux distributions that you should try out.

-Garuda Linux gives the user tons of desktop environments including, KDE, GNOME, Xfce, Cinnamon, Deepin, i3wm, and more.
-All of them are designed very impressively.
+Garuda Linux gives the user tons of desktop environments, including KDE, GNOME, Xfce, Cinnamon, Deepin, i3wm, etc. All of them are designed very impressively.

-- Use of Btrfs as the only file system, utilizing the filesystem’s snapshot capability.
+- Use Btrfs as the only file system, utilizing the filesystem’s snapshot capability.

-- Comes with a beautiful and customizable look and offered nine unique desktop environments.
+- It has a beautiful and customizable look and offers nine unique desktop environments.

 - All Garuda Linux editions are bloated with software.

-- Needs a lot of RAM – minimum is 4GB, for most Linux distributions it’s 2GB or less.
+- It needs a lot of RAM – the minimum is 4GB; for most Linux distributions, it’s 2GB or less.

 To learn more about Garuda Linux, visit the project’s website.

-It’s to be noted that there are tons of other really good distributions based on Arch like Arch Labs, ArcoLinux, Chakra, Artix, etc.
+It’s to be noted that there are tons of other excellent distributions based on Arch like Arch Labs, ArcoLinux, Chakra, Artix, etc.

-So, have you come to a conclusion on your Arch-based distro of choice?
-As always, feel free to share your experience with us in the comments section below.
+So, have you concluded your Arch-based distro of choice?
+Feel free to share your experience with us in the comments section below.